reggietenk/E-commerce-Back-End/README.md

 ## Description

 The E-commerce-Back-End application provides the user with ablity to view the current inventory & price of a product, and allows the user to update the information as needed.
 Using the sequelize ORM the application is then able to connect with the MySql database.
+The user has the abilty to change and access data from the database with api routes using the GET,POST,PUT, & DELETE methods.

 ## Table of Contents